-Please click on the [DateTime Field]-Button to open up the DateTime Dialog.
-This dialog gives you the possibility to specify your DateTime Field based on the given options.
+Step 2: The “DateTime Field” dialog will open.
+This dialog allows you to specify your DateTime Field based on the given options.

+Step 3: Add your DateTime calculation to the pattern field.
+The syntax for this field is described here.
 In our case, we will add 5 days to the due date of a quote.

 You have the option to insert any field even if it is not a DateTime Field.
 Please do this at your own risk.

-❶ You can set a placeholder name for your field so you find it easier in case you have to modify your template in the future.
+Step 4: Add a placeholder text [optional].
+You can set a ❶ placeholder name for your field so you find it easier in case you have to modify your template in the future.

-Since we have our Syntax configured we would like to define a format.
-This could be done by selecting one of the given options in the Unit Type or the Format and Culture dropdown.
+Step 5: Add formatting options.
+Since we now have our syntax configured, we would like to define a format.
+This can be done by selecting one of the given options in the Unit Type, Format, or Culture dropdowns.

 Based on this type we will have one of the two following dialogs.

+Step 6: Insert the field.
 Now the DateTime Field is successfully defined.
-Click on the [OK]-button to insert it into the document.
+Click on the OK button to insert it into the document.

+Step 7: Save the template.
 The last and final step is to save your template.
-Before you can use or test your template you have to save it.
-Either you save your template locally with the standard “Save” or “Save” as a functionality of Word or you use the “Save template“-option of the DocumentsCorePack client in order to publish the template to Dynamics 365.
+Before you can use or test your template, you have to save it.
+You can either save your template locally with the standard Save or Save as functionality of Word, or you use the Save template option of DocumentsCorePack in order to publish the template to Dynamics 365.

-As you have made changes to your template you might want to test them quickly.
+Step 8: Test your template [optional].
+As you make changes to your template, you may want to test them quickly.